JSBrenio/portfolio/src/data/project-descriptions/path-finding-visualizer.md

 ---

-During my Summer Quarter after my Junior year, I wanted to learn more about graphs and web development, both new to me.
-So as part of my algorithms course's extra credit, I combined both goals and tried to make an web application using vanilla JavaScript, HTML Canvas, and CSS.
+During my Summer Quarter after my Junior year, I wanted to learn more about graphs and web development, both exciting but new to me.
+So as part of my algorithms course's extra credit, I combined both goals and tried to make a static web application using vanilla JavaScript, HTML Canvas, and CSS.

+I got to experience the chaotic language that is JavaScript, which quickly became one of my favorite languages coming from a Java-based background.
+The loosely typed (if any) experience was refreshing, I fondly remember adding a "weight" property to my matrix of coordinates on-the-fly and going "I can do that???" before summarily suffering the consequences when everything else broke.

+The worse thing I had to experience was a broken webpage without any warnings from the console logs... spending almost half the day finding the bug, only for it be ONE WHITESPACE character in the HTML.
+I was able to contain my frustration spilling over to my git commit message: "Bug Fix"

+But I got to finally learn graphing and pathfinding algorithms, something that was a blindspot in my knowledge.
+Working with queues and sets to traverse a coordinate grid translated naturally to graphs with vertices and tree structures.
+With this deeper understanding, I no longer need to memorize exact implementations—by following the process step by step, I can confidently work through the logic in any coding langauge I want.

 ## Walkthrough

 ---

-The application opens with a clean grid interface and a comprehensive sidebar containing algorithm controls.
+The application opens with a comprehensive sidebar containing algorithm controls and a center grid to show the pathfinding visually.

 Users begin by selecting their preferred pathfinding algorithm from the available options: A* (with Manhattan, Euclidean, Chebyshev, or Octile heuristics), Dijkstra's algorithm, or Breadth-First Search.

 <div class="walkthrough-section">
     <div class="walkthrough-content">